 - 2.1.1 This investment is designed to fund smaller transport interventions which complement larger major schemes, regeneration projects and the broader growth agenda.
-The success of large transport project and major development schemes can be enhanced significantly through the provision of complementary measures. - 2.1.2 In 2017/18 predominantly cycle improvement schemes are being promoted, each adding benefits to approved 2015/16 or 2016/17 LEP schemes, or providing standalone benefits in terms of connectivity or safety.
+The success of large transport project and major development schemes can be enhanced significantly through the provision of complementary measures. - 2.1.2 Each of the proposed 2018/19 component schemes are intended to add benefits to approved 2015/16, 2016/17 or 2017/18 LEP schemes, or providing standalone benefits in terms of connectivity or safety.
 As in the previous submissions, an allocation is also set aside for forward scheme identification.

-2.2 Detail of Scheme Components for KSIP (2017/18)
+2.2 Detail of Scheme Components for KSIP (2018/19)

-2.2.1 Table 2-1 - Table 2-6 below summarise the main features of the proposed schemes that constitute the third year 2017/18 funding bid for KSIP.
+2.2.1 Table 2-1 to Table 2-3 below summarise the main features of the proposed schemes that constitute the third year 2018/19 funding bid for KSIP.